agenticaihome/bee-rpc-over-grpc-py/src/README.md

         # Use the WBP object and the list of blocks to generate byte chunks
         # This is used to save a modified WBP
         pass

+    def build_multiblock_fractal(self, wbp_object, block_list):
+        # Use the WBP object and the list of blocks to generate byte chunks
+        # This is used to save a modified WBP
+        pass
 ```

 ### Metadata File Name